03YugAgarwal/heart-disease-project/README.md

 # Heart Disease Predicting Model
-Using machine learning concepts to classify whether someone have deart disease based on their medical attributes.
+Using machine learning concepts to classify whether someone have heart disease based on their medical attributes.